-- 106. Defendants have infringed and continue to directly infringe, alone or jointly, one or more asserted claims of the '316 Patent, either literally or under the doctrine of equivalents, by making, using, offering for sale, selling, and/or importing the Accused Products in the United States without the authority of the patent owner in violation of 35 U.S.C. § 271(a). - 107.
-Defendants' infringing products include, but are not limited to, the Accused Products and any same or reasonably similar products. - 108.
+- 105. DiStefano restates, realleges, reasserts and incorporates by reference each and every allegation set forth in Paragraphs 1-104 of this First Amended Complaint. - 106.
+DiStefano has not licensed or otherwise authorized Defendants to make, use, sell, offer for sale, and/or import any products and/or services that embody the invention(s) of the '316 Patent. - 107.
+Defendants have infringed and continue to directly infringe, alone or jointly, one or more asserted claims of the '316 Patent, either literally or under the doctrine of equivalents, by making, using, selling, offering for sale, and/or importing the Accused Products in the United States without the authority of the patent owner in violation of 35 U.S.C. § 271(a). - 108.
+Defendants' infringing products include, but are not limited to, the Accused Products and any same or reasonably similar products. - 109.
 For example, as described below, Defendants infringe asserted Claim 1 of the '316 Patent.
 Claim 1 of the '316 Patent recites: - 1.
 A method performed within and by a server system configured to modify and serve web pages, comprising: